 Doctor: “Lots of planets have a North!”

-The situation cools as he explains that the 1950’s Police Box exterior is his clever way of making his spaceship blend in, and the conversation turns to why the Nestene Consciousness wants to take over the Earth with its living plastic.
-Essentially, Earth’s abundant pollutants and synthetic materials make the planet into a nice feeding ground after its food stock was destroyed in “the War.”
+The situation cools as he explains that the 1950’s Police Box exterior is his clever way of making his spaceship blend in, and the conversation turns to why something called "the Nestene Consciousness" wants to take over the Earth using the living plastic that's been popping up.
+Essentially, Earth’s abundant pollutants and synthetic materials make the planet into a nice feeding ground after the Nestene's food supplies were destroyed in “the War.”

 Rose: “Any way of stopping it?”